Table of Contents

 Notable Case Studies of Earthquake-Induced Landform Changes

-Examining specific earthquakes reveals how tectonic forces rapidly sculpt the Earth's surface.
-Each case demonstrates unique combinations of primary faulting and secondary processes.
+Detailed examination of specific earthquakes offers valuable insights into how tectonic forces rapidly sculpt the Earth's surface.
+Each event highlights unique combinations of primary faulting and secondary geological processes, demonstrating the complexity and scale of earthquake-induced landscape changes.

 The 1906 San Francisco Earthquake (Magnitude 7.8)